FabricatorsGuild/FG.AutoLogger/README.md

 }
 ```

-These can then be referenced by events defined in the  ``.eventsource`` file.
+These can then be referenced by events defined in the  ``.eventsource.json`` file.

 For loggers, a new keyword is implicitly generated for each logger.
 This means that we can split loggers on functionality and get them logged to the same EventSource but with different keywords to separate them.
 Events emitted from a logger will automatically have the keyword generated from that logger set.